zyl199710/zyl199710.github.io/_pages/about.md

 Hello.
 I am **Yilong Zang (臧屹隆)**.
 Thank you for visiting!

-I am now a research assistant at [PolyU SHTM](https://www.polyu.edu.hk/shtm/).
+I am now a research assistant as well as a prospective PhD student at [PolyU SHTM](https://www.polyu.edu.hk/shtm/).
 My supervisor is [Dr. Hengyun Neil Li](https://research.polyu.edu.hk/en/persons/hengyun-li).

-Now my research interest focus on **the application of GNNs to business survival prediction**, as well as some interesting and challenging hotel and tourism-related tasks.
+Now my research interest focus on **the application of GNNs and LLM to business survival prediction**, as well as some interesting and challenging hotel and tourism-related tasks.

 Prior to that, I was honored to work as a research assistant in the [DSA](https://datasciapps.de) group at [German Research Center for Artificial Intelligence (DFKI)](https://www.dfki.de/en/web) for a period of time under the supervision of [Prof. Sebastian Vollmer](https://datasciapps.de/author/sebastian-vollmer/).